hythloda/support-email/README.md

 Before you begin, you'll need:

 * A GitHub account
-* A Slack workspace where you are `onwer` and create a new app
+* A Slack workspace where you are `owner` and create a new app
 * A Heroku account (for free hosting)
 * A Gmail account with 2FA for an app password
 * Basic terminal or command line access (copy-paste is fine!)